top of page

 How can we protect babies from RSV?

-There is a lot we can do to protect babies and young children from RSV this fall and winter.
+We can do a lot to protect babies and young children from RSV this fall and winter.
 You’ve probably heard all of this before, especially if you’ve been through the NICU, but let’s review the basics:

 • Always clean your hands with soap and water or hand sanitizer before you touch your baby.